-Since the dawn on mankind extreme body modification were a part from who we are, from lip stretching and teeth sharpening to check and eat piercing.
+Since the dawn of mankind extreme body modification were a part from who we are, from lip stretching and teeth sharpening to cheek and ear piercing.

 Except for the big toe all others were snapped and curled as close to the heel as possible.
 They had to wrap and unwrap their feet all the time until they were only 4 inches big.
 They would usually wait until winter before they start to bind their feet because of the numbing capabilities of the cold.

 Guizhen recalls how she fooled the government inspectors when this practice got banned by wrapping thick bandages on her small feet and wearing big shoes.
 She also was born in a wealthy family and married to a husband that ended up as an opium addict.

 At the time of the communist revolution all women with small feet were shunned because they couldn’t do the labor necessary to fuel the communist vision.
 They all lost their riches and valuable possessions.

 In that time foot-binding was a necessary practice for a good marriage and a status symbol.
 Today she regrets because she can no longer dance or even move properly.

 I don`t think they realized how dangerous to their health this practice was.
 The pain must be unbearable and not to mention other problems like infections that forced them to cut chunks of their own flesh.
 Their feet also smelled horribly because they were wrapped all the time and washed only once a week.